 Damage Outcomes

-Two reports are available for damage outcomes: damage with uncertainty and damage by damage category.
+Two reports are available for damage outcomes: Damage with Uncertainty and Damage by Damage Category.

 Damage with Uncertainty

-During the compute, HEC-FDA collects each expected annual damage realization in a histogram (empirical distribution).
+During the compute, HEC-FDA collects each expected annual damage (EAD) realization in a histogram (empirical distribution).
 The damage with uncertainty report provides information on that empirical distribution of expected annual damage.

 Damage by Damage Category